 Timothy Donahue Celebrates the Fourth of July in Elmira, NY

 They were both right.
-Those in the Rosary Guild at St. Patrick's Church knew Kathleen as having a tongue sharp as an infidel's sword when it came to Timothy.
-Some said Timothy offended Kathleen just by breathing deeply of God's sweet morning air, but others knew the things Timothy did to set Kathleen off.
+Those in the Rosary Guild of St. Patrick's Church knew Kathleen as having a tongue sharp as an infidel's sword when it came to Timothy.
+Some said Timothy offended Kathleen just by breathing deeply of God's sweet morning air, but others knew just what Timothy did to set Kathleen off.

 Timothy was quite fond of Monsignor John Augustine O'Neill, the pastor of St. Patrick's, whom Kathleen disliked due to his insatiable need for baked goods to be raffled off for the Church building fund.
-But there was a more personal reason.
+But there was another reason, too.
 There was a fine tradition in the Irish American community to name a son for the pastor.
 Kathleen wanted to name her sons after relatives and other sensible people, not a charlatan in a cassock.
 Timothy had every intention of honoring the tradition and his friend the pastor.

 When their first son was born, Kathleen, spent in childbirth, was powerless to protest.
-Timothy put on his hat, went to the registrar's office and put the name "John Augustine Donahue" on the birth certificate.
-Kathleen perhaps could have lived with this, but Tim did the same for his second son, the third, the fourth, and fifth.
-To avoid confusion, Tim changed the spelling of Donahue on the birth certificates-first DONAHUE, followed by DONAGHUE, DONAHOE, DONOHOE, and finally DONAHEW.
+Timothy put on his hat, went to the registrar's office and put the name 'John Augustine Donahue' on the birth certificate.
+Kathleen perhaps could have lived with this, but Tim did the same for his second son, and the third, and the fourth, and fifth.
+To avoid confusion, Tim changed the spelling of Donahue on the birth certificates-first DONAHUE, followed by DONAGHUE, DONAHOE, DONOHUE, and finally DONAHEW.

-Kathleen reconciled herself to her sons' names by calling them by the names she would have put on the birth certificates, and never by their Christian name.
+After she started calling her sons by the names she would have put on the birth certificates, and never again by their Christian names, Kathleen reconciled herself to her sons' names.
 In time, Tim began to use the names too, and peace reigned in the Donahue household.

 Until the Fourth of July.
 Timothy was as proud of his adopted country as if he had been born here and fought in the Whiskey Rebellion of 1791.
-He celebrated the Fourth as if it had been John Augustine's (the pastor's) birthday he was celebrating, and made elaborate preparations for the event.
-Mostly, these involved putting a keg of whiskey in the cellar around June 20.
+He celebrated the Fourth as if it had been John Augustine's birthday he was celebrating, and made elaborate preparations for the event.
+Mostly, these involved putting a keg of whiskey in the cellar in mid-June .
 All the sons left the whiskey alone, because they knew they would come to grievous harm if they so much as raised the lid and sniffed it.
-Not from Timothy, although he was not adverse to making sure his sons John walked the straight and narrow, but from the whiskey itself.
-It was an elixir of dubious origin.
+Not from Timothy, although he was not adverse to making sure the sons walked on the straight and narrow, but from the whiskey itself.
+It was an elixir of dubious parentage.

 On the glorious Fourth, Tim would rise, get dressed in a white suit, white shirt, and a black bow tie, affix a small American flag pin to his lapel, and go downtown to meet his friends for the parade.
 They were all dressed in white suits, white shirts, and black ties, with American flags in their lapels.

-Now, watching a parade under a hard July sun is hard, thirsty work, so the group traditionally retired to Keegan's for a little fortification before–and sometimes during–the big event.
-When the parade approached, the men stood in front of Keegan's and cheered the bands, the flag, the politicians, even the town's new fire wagon driven by Mike Casey, the biggest leprechaun in Elmira, NY, as he said of himself.
-Mike was always torn between being with his friends and professional duty.
-Duty won, as the year Mike was a spectator, the team of six Belgians bolted on James White, the substitute driver, and nearly obliterated the Masonic Temple float.
-So Mike was back on the fire wagon.
+Now, watching a parade under a hard July sun is hard, thirsty work, so the group traditionally retired to Keegan's for a little fortification before-and sometimes during-the big event.
+During the parade, the men would stand in front of Keegan's and cheer the bands, the flag, the politicians, even the town's new fire truck driven by Mike Casey, 'the biggest leprechaun in Elmira, NY,' as he said of himself.

-When the parade was over, Casey changed into suitable attire and joined the group after , back to Timothy's cellar the men went.
-They marched across the porch in single file, as quiet as the guest of honor at a funeral, through the living room, the kitchen, and down the stairs to the cellar.
-Tim closed the door, and there was not a sound to be heard from the basement, as quiet as a Scotsman offering to stand a round.
+When the parade was over, back to Timothy's cellar the men went.
+They marched across the porch in single file, as quiet as the guest of honor at a funeral–through the living room, the kitchen, and down the stairs to the cellar.
+Tim closed the door, and there was not a sound to be heard from the basement.
+It was as quiet as if a Scotsman offered to stand a round.

-Around three o'clock, the door from the basement would open, and two men would carry the first casualty of the day through the kitchen, the living room, across the porch, and lay him gently on the front lawn.
-Then, in a fairly rapid progression, another and another and another would be brought upstairs to serve as a white-suited lawn ornament.
+At about three o'clock, the door would slowly open, and two men would carry the first casualty of the day through the kitchen, the living room, across the porch, and lay him gently on the front lawn.
+Then another and another and another would be brought upstairs, and established as another white-suited lawn ornament.
 Some years, passerby would comment that it seemed an awfully odd time for snow, there was so much white in front of the Donahue household.

-Later in the afternoon, the children of the family men would come and load their old man into a wheelbarrow and trundle him home.
-The veteran bachelors often hired a neighbor kid to take them away in wheelbarrows, too, while the less prudent were left to deal with the lampposts, trees, and broken sidewalks they encountered trying to get back home.
-Some negotiated with enterprising kids who showed up with wheelbarrows.
-Invariably they struck a bad deal, but they weren't working with their best stuff.
+Later in the afternoon, the children of the married men would come and load the old man into a wheelbarrow and trundle him home.
+The veteran bachelors often hired a neighbor lad to take them away in wheelbarrows, too, while the less prudent were left to deal with the lampposts, trees, and broken sidewalks they encountered trying to negotiate their way home after they mostly regained at least some of their senses.

 The celebration continued until only two men were left standing.
 Up the stairs they would come.
-Tim would ceremoniously lock the door of the cellar, escort Casey to the front door (it was invariably Casey who was the other last man standing.
-According to local lore, a story started and perpetuated by Clancy himself, he once outdrank the entire crew of a German man o' war.
-Nobody had been in Hamburg to witness it, but the man could hold his drink.), where they solemnly shook hands, never exchanging a word between them.
-Off Casey would go, and Tim would turn and go back into the house.
+Tim would ceremoniously lock the door of the cellar, escort Casey to the front door (because it was invariably Casey who was the other last man standing), where they solemnly shook hands, never exchanging a word between them.
+Off Casey would go, and Tim would turn and go into the house